Distributed workflows that survive

 Build and review

-We implement the target workflows in your language of choice using Temporal's SDK, structure activities and workers correctly, write deterministic workflow code that passes replay testing, and set retry and timeout policies appropriate to each integration.
-We conduct code review focused on Temporal-specific correctness - determinism, idempotency, and proper use of side effects.
+We implement workflows in your language of choice using Temporal's SDK, structure activities and workers correctly, write deterministic code that passes replay testing, and set retry and timeout policies per integration - with code review focused on determinism, idempotency, and side effects.

 3